se-for-sci/se-for-sci.github.io/content/week04_package/using_packages.md

 ````
 `````

-The first time you do this, pipx create a venv and puts black in it, then runs it.
+The first time you do this, pipx creates a venv and puts black in it, then runs it.
 If you run it again, it will reuse the cached environment if it hasn't been cleaned up yet, so it's fast.